 After hitting bottom in 2023, the US M&A market has been steadily rebounding throughout 2024.
 Most deals are motivated by technology advancements and energy transition opportunities.
 Generative AI is a hot topic across all industries, and companies are increasingly using M&A to acquire new tech capabilities and remain competitive.
 At the same time, the energy transition continues to be top of mind, leading to renewed interest in renewable energy acquisitions.

 Healthcare M&A has also been active in the past year, bolstered by trends like artificial intelligence, weight loss drugs, and new innovations in medical devices and medtech.
+Many of these trends are driven by key players among the largest companies by market cap, whose financial strength often shapes the M&A landscape.

 In September 2024, the Fed cut interest rates for the first time in four years, setting the stage for an even greater resurgence in deal activity.
 However, the upcoming presidential election remains a variable within the M&A landscape, as either candidate’s win would have varying implications on dealmaking.